danielscholl/aks-elastic/README.md

 #### Service Definition

-Use the deploy to Azure button which creates a service definition, then deploy instances of the Elastic Stamp using the service definition.
+Use the deploy to Azure button which creates a service definition, then deploy instances of the Elastic Stamp from the service definition.

 #### Manual Deployment

-The main.bicep deployment creates
-- 1 AKS Cluster with Monitoring, Policy and Flux enabled.
+The main.bicep deployment creates an AKS cluster with monitoring, policy and flux enabled.

 ### Guide